 US STOCKS-Futures slide as West ratchets up sanctions against Russia

-Feb 28 (Reuters) - U.S. stock index futures slid more than 1% on Monday as investors assessed the fallout from a new set of sanctions imposed by the Western countries on Russia over its invasion of Ukraine.
+Feb 28 (Reuters) - U.S. stock index futures dropped on Monday as investors assessed the fallout from a new set of sanctions imposed by the Western countries on Russia over its invasion of Ukraine.

-World stocks slid, oil prices jumped and Russia's rouble tanked to record lows after the Western allies blocked Russian banks off the SWIFT financial network, while limiting Moscow's ability to deploy its $630 billion foreign reserves.
+World stocks slid, oil prices jumped and Russia's rouble tanked to record lows after the Western allies blocked Russian banks off the SWIFT financial network and limited Moscow's ability to deploy its $630 billion foreign reserves.
 GLOB/MKTS

-Worsening the mood, Russian President Vladimir Putin put nuclear-armed forces on high alert on Sunday.
+Worsening geopolitical crisis has added to investor concerns over soaring inflation and the Federal Reserve's plans to tackle it, with all the major indexes tracking their second straight month of losses.

+"The market is telling me that it is not ready to work its way higher just yet.
+There's still an awful lot of uncertainty out there from a military perspective as well as from a Federal Reserve perspective," said Sam Stovall, chief investment strategist of CFRA Research in New York.

 Weapons makers outperformed the S&P 500 index .SPX last week, with a 3.4% gain for the S&P 500 Aerospace & Defense sub-index .SPLRCAERO, compared with a 0.8% rise in the benchmark index.

-Energy stocks were mixed, while Citigroup C.N and Microsoft Corp MSFT.O slipped 2.6% and 1.4%, respectively, to lead losses among big banks and mega-cap growth companies.
+Energy stocks edged higher, while Citigroup C.N and Meta Platforms FB.O slipped 2.6% and 1.2%, respectively, to lead losses among big banks and mega-cap growth companies.

 ((Devik.Jain@thomsonreuters.com; within U.S. +1 646 223 8780; outside U.S. +91 80 6182 2062; ;))